Step 4. RIP Timers: Timeout and Garbage Collection¶

 </scenario>

-At t = 330s, the garbage-collection timer expires, and the route is removed from the routing table:
+At t=330.5929s (120 seconds after being marked unreachable), the garbage collection timer expires, and the route is completely removed from the routing table

 Sources: